 Research Output per year

-A graduate of the universities of Cambridge and Oxford, Brian Nelson was lecteur d’anglais at the Ecole Normale Supérieure, rue d’Ulm, Paris, and senior lecturer at Aberystwyth University, Wales, before being appointed Professor of French at Monash in 1985.
-He is a Fellow of the Australian Academy of the Humanities.
-He was editor of the Australian Journal of French Studies (which is based at Monash) from 2002 until 2020.
+A graduate of the universities of Cambridge and Oxford, Brian Nelson was lecteur d’anglais at the Ecole Normale Supérieure, Paris, and senior lecturer at Aberystwyth University, Wales, before being appointed Professor of French at Monash in 1985.
+He has held visiting fellowships at New College (Oxford), Indiana University (Bloomington, US), the Salzburg Global Seminar, the Camargo Foundation (Cassis, France), the Maison Suger (Paris), and the Dora Maar House (Menerbes, France).
+He was founding President of the Australian Society for French Studies, President of the Australian Association for Literary Translation (2007-15), and Editor of the Australian Journal of French Studies (2002-20).
+He is a Fellow of the Australian Academy of the Humanities and a Chevalier dans l'Ordre des Palmes Academiques.

-He is the author or editor of 25 book-length publications.
+He is the author, editor, or co-editor of 25 book-length publications.
 He is best known for his translations and critical studies of the novels of Emile Zola.
-These include The Cambridge Companion to Zola, Zola and the Bourgeoisie, Naturalism in the European Novel, and translations, for Oxford World’s Classics, of The Belly of Paris, Earth (with Julie Rose), The Fortune of the Rougons, His Excellency Eugene Rougon, The Kill, The Ladies’ Paradise and Pot Luck.
+These include The Cambridge Companion to Zola, Zola and the Bourgeoisie, Naturalism in the European Novel, and translations, for Oxford World’s Classics, of L'Assommoir, The Belly of Paris, Earth (with Julie Rose), The Fortune of the Rougons, His Excellency Eugene Rougon, The Kill, The Ladies’ Paradise and Pot Luck.
 He has also translated Swann in Love by Marcel Proust.
 He won the 2015 New South Wales Premier’s Prize for Translation.

-His most recent critical works are The Cambridge Introduction to French Literature (Cambridge, 2015) and Zola: A Very Short Introduction (Oxford, 2020).
+His most recent critical works are The Cambridge Introduction to French Literature (Cambridge, 2015) and Emile Zola: A Very Short Introduction (Oxford, 2020).
+He is engaged at present, as co-editor and translator, on a new translation/edition of Proust's A la recherche du temps perdu for Oxford World's Classics.

-(2020) Zola: A Very Short Introduction.
+(2020) Emile Zola: A Very Short Introduction.
 Oxford University Press.
-In press.
+140pp.
+Released as an audiobook by Recorded Books.

 (2018) Emile Zola, His Excellency Eugene Rougon (Son Excellence Eugene Rougon).
 A new translation with introduction and notes.
 Oxford University Press. xxxi + 343pp.